 Decorating individual trees has become almost an art form.
 One club began by going into a member’s loft for her family’s Christmas decorations.
 Other groups caught on quickly and realised that to catch attention for their project then a theme had to be developed.
 The District Council produced a tree covered in mini recycling bins, the Alzheimer’s Society one covered in a tangled web of muddled dementia-like connections and the year the Cuckfield Museum was burgled one half of their tree was stripped bare.

 The first Festival concluded with the customary Sunday Service of Evensong; it was felt, it must be said, that this was something of an anti-climax, and so a traditional Carol Service was substituted, enjoyed and appreciated by many hundreds of people over the years, with the added attraction of mulled wine and mince pies at its close.

-The success of the event was due to a huge effort by many people and in the aftermath there was a body of opinion which felt that due to the workload the Festival should only be held every other year.
-A number of people canvassed against this idea on the basis that, if there was a fallow year, then, capitalising on the Festival’s success, another local church could take it up and it would be lost to Holy Trinity for the future.
-Fortunately the yearly view prevailed.
+The success of the event was due to a huge effort by many people and in the aftermath, there was a body of opinion which felt that due to the workload the Festival should only be held every other year.
+A number of people canvassed against this idea on the basis that, if there was a fallow year, then, capitalising on the Festival’s success, another local church could take it up and it would be lost to Holy Trinity in the future.
+Fortunately, the yearly view prevailed.

 Advertising and Promotion